Abhinav2065/portfolio-kde-plasma/README.md

 #### Desktop Environment
 - Full Desktop Environment Simulation
 - A working Taskbar
-- Semi Working Start Menu (the apps cannot be searched and apps cannot be opened from it yet)
+- Start Menu ( you can open apps but cannot search rn)
 - theme system (this is in the settings icon, it is half working)

 #### Applications